muskanmanav16/disgenet/README.md

 ## Querying the Graph
 we imported the two turtle files from the disgenet data and hgnc data and connect the graph with the help of Gene Uri which was common in the both turtle file and compare them.
 Neo4j uses [cypher](https://neo4j.com/developer/cypher/).
 It is like SQL for graphs, and was inspired by SQL so it lets you focus on what data you want out of the graph.
 It is easy to use because of its similarity to other languages, and intuitiveness.
-For example to get the limited  number of nodes from the graph:
+Some graph to query the graphs using Neo4J graph using cypher query:
+- you can select the nodes using the query below:
 ```cypher
 MATCH (g:gene)
 RETURN g